Back to The Method Room

 There is a widespread misconception that animals are bred for their hides to make leather.
 50% of buyers said they thought leather comes from animals that are specifically raised for the purpose of producing the material.
 Additionally, only 24% of participants knew that hides used to make leather come from the food industry, and if they weren’t given a second life, they would otherwise end up being burnt or in a landfill.

 Although the meat and leather industries are synonymous, the majority of a cow’s ‘value’ is derived from its meat.
-In reality, 93% of a cow’s worth is found in its meat, while a mere 3% of the animal’s value is in its hide.
+In reality, 93% of a cow’s worth is found in its meat.
+Whereas a mere 3% of the animal’s value is in its hide.

 To calculate the mass of an average beef cow: